brugr9/Heartbeat51/README.md

 #### 2.3.1.
 Plugin MQTT

-The UE Heartbeat project uses the plugin "Built-In > IOT > MQTT" (see Figure 2.2.1.).
+In the UE Heartbeat project we use the plugin "Built-In > IOT > MQTT" (see Figure 2.2.1.).
 Note: As of UE 5.1, the plugin is beta and not yet documented.
-In the "Project Settings > Plugin > MQTT"  we use the "Connection > Default URL" values Host `localhost`, Port `1883` and Scheme `MQTT`.
-To be able to process data from a maximum heart rate of 180 bpm resp. from 180 messages per minute, we set the "Bandwith > Publish Rate" to double (Nyquist–Shannon sampling theorem), i.e. 360 messages per minute, which corresponds to 6 messages per second (6Hz).
-To ensure that the transmission of MQTT meta data is also guaranteed, we round up to the next 10Hz, i.e. `10` messages per second. (cp. figure 2.2.2.).

 ![ScreenshotPlugin](Docs/ScreenshotPlugin.png)
 *Figure 2.2.1.: Unreal Engine Plugins Browser Tab with Built-in IOT Plugin "MQTT"*

+In the "Project Settings > Plugin > MQTT"

+* we use the "Connection > Default URL" values Host `localhost`, Port `1883` and Scheme `MQTT`.
+* To be able to process data from a maximum heart rate of 180 bpm or from 180 messages per minute resp., we set the "Bandwith > Publish Rate" to double (Nyquist–Shannon sampling theorem), i.e. 360 messages per minute, which corresponds to 6 messages per second (6Hz).
+To ensure that the transmission of MQTT meta data is also guaranteed, we round up to the next 10Hz, i.e. `10` messages per second. (cp. figure 2.2.2.).

 ![ScreenshotPlugin](Docs/ProjectSettings_-_PluginMQTT.png)
 *Figure 2.2.2.: Unreal Engine Project Settings, Plugins - MQTT*